Value of Citizen Science Data and Limited Other Information for Hydrological Model Calibration

-For each catchment, I have a certain number of water level class observations collected by citizen scientists.
-I combine these observations with a limited number of streamflow measurements, regularly spread during the year.
-With these two data types, I obtain 24 different scenarios of data availability, based on all the different combinations of
+For each catchment I had a certain number of water level class observations available.
+I combined these with a limited number of discharge measurements, which are regularly distributed throughout the year.
+In this way I obtained 24 different scenarios of data availability, namely all possible combinations of

 - 0%, 25%, 50%, 75% and 100% of the available citizen science data, and

 - 0, 1, 3, 6, 12 streamflow measurements per year.

 These 24 scenarios formed the basic approach for the analyses of the value of the data: I calibrated the HBV model (a model for simulating discharge in a catchment) for each of my catchments with the 24 different scenarios.
 This gave me parameter sets with which I could simulate the discharge in a catchment.
 I compared this simulated hydrograph (time series of the simulated discharge) with the hydrograph measured at the respective measuring point.
 This comparison allowed a statement about how well the model can simulate the actual discharge.
 This model quality can be expressed with a number.
 The higher this number, the better the agreement between the simulated and the measured discharge.